yingxi-kaylee/yingxi-kaylee.github.io/_pages/about.md

 Welcome to my homepage!

-I am a third-year PhD student in the [Department of Statistics & Data Science](https://statistics.yale.edu/) at Yale University.
+I am a fourth-year PhD student in the [Department of Statistics & Data Science](https://statistics.yale.edu/) at Yale University.
 I am very fortunate to be advised by Prof. [Zhou Fan](http://www.stat.yale.edu/~zf59/) and Prof. [Andre Wibisono](http://www.cs.yale.edu/homes/wibisono).
 My current research interests lie in the intersection of theoretical statistics and machine learning theory, with a recent focus on statistical physics and sampling algorithms.

 Prior to Yale, I got my BS in Statistics and BPhil in Logic from Sun Yet-Sen University (SYSU) in Guangzhou China.
 During my junior and senior years, I worked on machine learning applications in genetics with Prof. Liming Liang at Harvard Biostatistics and Prof. Yun Li at University of North Carolina, Chapel Hill (UNC-CH) Biostatistics.